intermine/im-docs/docs/webapp/third-party-tools/jbrowse.rst

 See :doc:`/webapp/report-page/report-displayers-examples/` for more information.

-Add the location of your JBrowse installation to your `web.properties` file, for example:
+Add the location of your JBrowse installation to your `web.properties` or mine properties file, for example:

 .. code-block:: properties